-I was raised in Colorado Springs and initially intended on pursuing a career in Sports Medicine, but immediately was drawn to Oncology in my first clinical experiences.
+I was raised in Colorado Springs and initially intended on pursuing a career in sports medicine, but immediately was drawn to oncology in my first clinical experiences.
 I feel truly privileged to provide both emotional and medical help to each patient.
-I enjoy teaching and research, and was honored to serve as chief resident at the University of Kansas School of Medicine and chief fellow during my Oncology training at the University of Colorado.
+I enjoy teaching and research, and was honored to serve as chief resident at the University of Kansas School of Medicine and chief fellow during my oncology training at the University of Colorado.
 After fellowship, I served as an assistant professor at Emory University, primarily treating cancers of the head/neck and lung.
 After having our first baby, my wife and I decided to move back to Denver where I have immensely enjoyed working with Kaiser Permanente.
+I was honored to be recognized as a 5280 Magazine Top Doctor in 2019.

 About my practice